godotengine/godot-docs/classes/class_texturelayered.rst

 - :ref:`int<class_int>` **get_width** **(** **)** |const|

-Returns the width of the texture.
-Width is typically represented by the X-axis.
+Returns the width of the texture in pixels.
+Width is typically represented by the X axis.

 ----